 Care Managers from Your Elder Experts continued to work with Sylvia, accompanying her to doctors’ appointments as her medical conditions fluctuated and eventually worsened and bonding with her around decision-making at the end of her life.
 Her spirit touched all who came in contact with her and, with the help of Your Elder Experts, her last years were filled with both caring friends and professionals.

-Dr. Joanne Williams, a medical researcher in Greater Boston, had a busy schedule and two adolescent children.
-Her parents lived a two-hour drive away in the town where Joanne grew up.
+Dr. Williams, a medical researcher in Greater Boston, had a busy schedule and two adolescent children.
+Her parents lived a two-hour drive away in the town where she grew up.
 Her father had been the town doctor and her mother was socially active.
 But now her parents seemed unable to manage their house or their lives independently.

-Even though it broke her heart to think of moving her parents from their home, Joanne realized it had to happen.
+Even though it broke her heart to think of moving her parents from their home, Dr. Williams realized it had to happen.
 The rural town where they lived had few options for the kind of medical care and support they needed.
 Finances were a concern, as the money would have to last to care for both parents or for the surviving spouse when one of her parents died.

 How We Helped

-Joanne and the Care Manager also strategized how to show the assisted living facilities to the parents considering their frailty and the emotionality of the decision for everyone.
+Dr. Williams and the Care Manager also strategized how to show the assisted living facilities to the parents considering their frailty and the emotionality of the decision for everyone.
 Surprisingly, her parents agreed to a one-month respite stay at a facility that was less than a mile from where she worked.
 Their adjustment has been relatively smooth and the phone calls have ceased.
-Joanne is able to check in on her parents every day if she wishes and had the time to take her older son to look at colleges.
+Dr. Williams is able to check in on her parents every day if she wishes and had the time to take her older son to look at colleges.
 Her parents attended her daughter’s chorus concert at the middle school and the family is looking forward to being together for Thanksgiving.
 Her parents are strongly considering making the move a permanent one.